bobby-tan/bobby-tan.github.io/_posts/2020-05-11-A-Short-Introduction-to-XGBoost.md

 ### Gradient Boosting Tree

 In XGBoost, we learn a tree whose output can be added to our current prediction such that the overall loss of the new model is minimized while keeping in mind not to *overfit the model*.
+Note that in this article, we will be talking about the addition of a single tree to improve model.

-To understand it better, let's start from the simplest possble tree which makes no split and predicts the same value for all inputs.
+To understand it better, let's start from the simplest possble tree which makes no split and predicts the same value regardless of the input.
 This tree is extremely simple, is independent of the input and is definitely underfitted.
 Nonetheless, it can still help in decreasing the loss.
 The problem above can be represented by this equation.

 $$